 Welcome to Social Action at Main Line Unitarian Church.
 MLUC has a long history of social action interests, activities, and projects.
-This page is designed to provide members, friends, and new visitors with a comprehensive overview of the many ways our congregation engages in social action.
+This page provides members, friends, and new visitors with a comprehensive overview of the many ways our congregation engages in social action.
 Listed under each item is the contact information for a leader of that group or activity.
 Part of social action is meeting new people, so reach out and connect with us!

 Annual Church Projects